 Jane Carey is an historian of British settler societies.
 Her work spans across settler, women’s and Indigenous histories.
 She is the editor of several collections including Re-Orienting Whiteness (Palgrave, 2009), Creating White Australia (Sydney University Press, 2009), and (with Jane Lydon) Indigenous Networks: Mobility, Connections and Exchange (Routledge, 2014).
 She is currently completing a monograph Taking to the Field: A History of Australian Women and Science (forthcoming with Monash University Publishing).

-Dr Frances Steel
+A/Prof Frances Steel

 BA, PGDip (Otago), PhD (ANU)

 Frances Steel is a historian of the modern Pacific World.
 Her research interests include oceanic mobilities, settler colonial sub-imperialisms and transpacific networks of commodity exchange.
 Her work has been supported by the Australian Research Council and the National Library of Australia.
-She is the author of Oceania Under Steam: Sea Transport and the Cultures of Colonialism (Manchester University Press, 2011), and editor of the forthcoming New Zealand and the Sea: Historical Perspectives (Bridget Williams Books, 2018).
+She is the author of Oceania Under Steam: Sea Transport and the Cultures of Colonialism (Manchester University Press, 2011), and editor of New Zealand and the Sea: Historical Perspectives (Bridget Williams Books, 2018).